nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: For students to filter Professor/TA /Students based on information provided allowing them to save time.
+**Value proposition**: For students to manage Professor/TA /Students based on information provided allowing them to save time.

 ### User stories